-The Company did not have any significant investments as at 31 March 2022.
-Save as disclosed in the Prospectus and the Announcement, the Company did not have other plans for material investments or capital assets.
+The Company did not have any significant investments as at 31 March 2023.
+Save as disclosed in the Prospectus and the Company's announcement titled "Second Change in Use of Proceeds" dated 11 May 2022 (the "Announcement"), the Company did not have other plans for material investments or capital assets.